globulus/kotlinUi/README.md

 | Row           | LinearLayout - HORIZONTAL | redraws all children | row { text(R.string.text) } |
 | KList         | RecyclerView | adapter.notifyDataSetChanged() | [See below](#klist) |

+#### Widget Functions

+Beyond what's available in the constructor functions, you can modify your widgets using a variety of available. extensions functions.
+Some are available to all the KViews, such as *visible*, *padding* or *margins*.
+Others are applicable to KViews that embed text, such as *KText* and *KButton* - *text*, *textSize*, *textColor*, etc. There are also functions that work only on a specific KView, such as *inputType* of *KTextField*.

+The important takeaway is that **all these functions are *setters* - they modify the KView and return it** to allow for fluent syntax.
+This is because KViews are supposed to be **stateless** - they reflect the declared state, and communicate back through events, but you **cannot** (or at least shouldn't) inspect individual KView's internal state at runtime - that's what [state properties](#state) and [bindings](#binding) are for.

 #### KStack

 KStack wraps a LinearLayout.
 Two subclasses are available for general use - *Column* and *Row*.